liehendr/xadf/README.md

 The following are its native options:

+**-l / --list-tracked PATH**
+: lists tracked file, an alias of `xadf ls-tree --full-tree -r --name-only HEAD "$@"`.
+May expect arguments in form of PATH relative to repository root.
+Note: it is ***MUTUALLY EXCLUSIVE WITH*** other options after this option.

 **-r / --build-recipe**
 : produce `$xadfconfig/recipe.txt` by copying `$xadfmods/default-recipe.txt`

 **-x / --build-xadfrc**

-: produce `$xadfconfig/xadfrc` by constructing from `$xadfmods/template-xadfrc`
+: produce `$xadfconfig/xadfrc` by constructing from `$xadfmods/template-xadfrc`.
+You can include `--seat DIR` so `xadfrc` is configured for a custom git directory.

-**-l / --list-tracked**
+**-t / --touch-bashrc**

-: lists tracked file, an alias of `xadf ls-tree --full-tree -r --name-only HEAD "$@"`.
-May expect arguments in form of path relative to repository root.
-See README.md of dotfiles repo of alfunx.
-Note: it is ***MUTUALLY EXCLUSIVE WITH*** other options after this option.
+: modifies `~/.bashrc` to source `$xadfconfig/xadfrc` if it does not already.

+**--init-bare**
+: Initialize a bare git repository at `$HOME`. you can specify custom git directory with '--seat DIR' option.

+**-c / --custom-seat DIR**
+: Sets xadf git directory to DIR, then assumes the following commands are git commands.
+Useful to use an alternative git directory.

+**-o / --set-origin-url URL**
+: Changes remote url to the specified URL.
+Essentially an alias for: `xadf remote set-url origin URL`

+**--xadf-repo**
+: Essentially an alias for: `xadf remote set-url origin git@gitlab.com:heno72/xadf.git`.
+If you want to use your own git clone url, supply with `--set-origin-url/-s URL`

 **--heno**

-: configures upstream link, essentially an alias for `xadf remote set-url origin git@gitlab.com:heno72/xadf.git` (for my personal needs, don't do that if you don't have write access there!
+: *REMOVED* since `xadf version v1.16.20230227.2312+optimize_mkdir`.
+Configures upstream link, essentially an alias for `xadf remote set-url origin git@gitlab.com:heno72/xadf.git` (for my personal needs, don't do that if you don't have write access there!
 If so desired, you can change the option or the url to your own).

 **-v / --version**
 : prints version and exit

 **-h / --help**
 : prints help and exit

 Installation-specific options:

 **-i / --install**
 : function as an installer, and perform installation of xadf into user's `$HOME`, and building `xadfrc`.
 By default, configure xadf git directory in `$HOME/xadf`

 **--seat DIR**
 : configures xadf git directory to a custom location DIR instead of `$HOME/xadf` during install time.
 Is meant to be used in conjuction of option `-i / --install`

 **-b NAME / --branch NAME**
 : checks out to branch NAME.
 Without this argument, it is identical to call the program with option `--branch master`

 ### Installer